ParAlg/UFOTree/README.md

 * You can change the values of `N` and `K` in `scripts/par_update_experiments.sh`.
   * `N` is the size of the synthetic trees for the parallel update speed experiment.
   * `K` is the batch size for both the synthetic and real-world experiments.
+* To not run the graph experiments and only run the synthetic experiments, in `scripts/par_update_speed_experiments.sh` comment out the line `./parallel_graph_benchmark`.
+Then replace the line that calls the Python plot script with the comment below it.
 * To change the data structures that are tested in these experiments you can comment out the relevant lines in `benchmark/parallel/parallel_benchmark_runner.cpp` and `benchmark/graph_algorithms/benchmark_graph_update_speed_parallel.cpp`.
 To save the most time we recommend not running the RC-Tree and Topology Tree baselines as they are significantly slower on some inputs.

 ### Input Size Scaling Experiment (Figure 8)

 This experiment uses all of the cores available by default.
 In our experiments we used 192 hyperthreads (see below for how to customize the number of threads).
-Run the shell script:
+Run the shell script as follows from the project root directory:

 ```bash
 scripts/size_sweep_experiments.sh